Showing Your Teen the Way

 Don’t focus on the negative.
 Positive reinforcement can be an excellent source of motivation for your child to do the right thing.
 It’s important to accentuate what they do well.

 Educate yourself on what kids do.
 Each generation, parents are surprised at the types of things kids do.
-It’s important research what activities kids are currently doing.
+It’s important to research what activities kids are currently doing.
 This will help you anticipate any possible issues that could arise from unsafe activities kids are partaking in.

 If you fail to see improvement in your teen’s behavior, then it may be in your best interest to ask for help.
 A therapist, medical professional or a therapeutic boarding school could find the underlying issue with your troubled teen.
 It’s never too late to turn their lives around.